jaadddeee/301-automate/README.md

 ---

-## Part 2 — Running It on an Actual Migration
+## Part 2 — Running It from the Terminal

 ### Step 1: Open a terminal in the cloned repo folder